Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-easily-crack-upsc-csat.md

   This systematic marking prevents confusion and anchors attention on what matters.
 Quick mental notes while reading save time during question-solving and reduce re-reading.
 - ## How to mark the main topic?
-  Identify whether the topic is known or unknown; if known, leverage your General Studies preparation to solve questions faster.
+  Identify whether the topic is known or unknown - if known, leverage your General Studies preparation to solve questions faster.

   Known topics (polity, economy, environment, society): your GS prep gives context and helps spot incorrect options quickly.
 Unknown topics (niche technical, abstract philosophy): focus purely on passage content without external assumptions.
 - ## How to identify ideas discussed in the passage?